 during a download, events contained in an Outlook calendar are moved to the folder Deleted Items if they are no longer contained in the calendar on the openCRX Server (yes, the openCRX Server is the master) - note that activities can drop out of an openCRX calendar for a variety of reasons, not just because they get deleted (e.g. activities filtered to a user's homepage might drop out because they were assigned to another user)

-you should create new activities/events on the openCRX Server and not in the Outlook calendar (because the ICS Adapter only updates existing openCRX activities during an upload, but it does not create new activities); if you create new appointments in Outlook in a remote calendar, they will be removed again during the next download (see above)
+the Outlook ICS Adapter will update existing openCRX activities during an upload, but it will create new openCRX activities only for those remote calendars that are read/write (see Calendar Selectors in the openCRX Admin Guide for more details); hence you should typically create new activities/events on the openCRX Server and not in the Outlook calendar; if you create new appointments/tasks in Outlook in a read-only remote calendar, they will be removed again during the next download (see above)

 update strategy: last change wins - hence, if you are not the sole owner of a calendar (i.e. other users can create/modify/delete activities contained in your calendar), you should consider downloading an up-to-date version of the calendar just before you make any changes; and right after making your changes you should upload the calendar to make your changes persistent on the openCRX Server; otherwise you risk that your upload conflicts with changes made by another user